josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 ### comp_het_proportion_reconstruction.csv
 proportion of incorrect trees for each phylogenetic reconstruction method, tree used for simulation, and level of compositional heterogeneity

+### ztest_proportions_comphet.R
+perform z-tests on the proportions of incorrect trees reconstructed under recoded and non-recoded methods using ztest_comphet_proportions.csv

+### ztest_comphet_proportions.csv
+number of incorrect trees reconstructed for each phylogenetic method, trees used for simulation, and level of compositional heterogeneity (inflation parameter)